Jennifer Lien

-Jennifer Anne Lien (born August 24, 1974) is an American former actress known for playing the alien Kes on the television series Star Trek: Voyager.
+Jennifer Anne Lien (born August 24, 1974) is an American former actress known for playing Kes on the television series Star Trek: Voyager.

 Early life

-Lien was born August 24, 1974, in Illinois, the youngest of three children, and joined the Illinois Theatre Center at the age of 13.
+Lien was born Jennifer Anne Lien on August 24, 1974, in Illinois, the youngest of three children, and joined the Illinois Theatre Center at the age of 13.

-In a 1992 interview, Lien said: "My childhood was wild because I was very uncomfortable living where I lived (the South Side of Chicago).
-It was very industrial – if you didn’t fit in you got your ass kicked.
+In a 1992 interview, she said: "My childhood was wild because I was very uncomfortable living where I lived (the South Side of Chicago).
+It was very industrial—if you didn't fit in, you got your ass kicked.
 I was just my own person, and I adopted this really tough skin because I had to if I wanted to survive.
 A lot of my friends were into drugs, and I saw a lot of them die."
-In a 1993 interview, Lien said:
+In a 1993 interview, she said: